svenssonjoel/svenssonjoel.github.com/pages/src/nexys-a7-vga-2/index.md

 The memory module will be 64kb (64x1024 65536 bytes) and will store both the color indices of the picture and the nibbles that make up the palette.
-The interface to this memory will be an address, from 0 to 63999 and 3 output signals of 4 bits of R,G and B.
+The interface to this memory will be an address, from 0 to 63999 and there will be 3 output signals of 4 bits each for R,G and B.
 So each access to memory will first look up the index, and than use that index to look up the appropriate nibbles to output onto the R,G and B channels.